The House from a 1913 postcard

 Primary Current Ownership Use: Mixed Use

 Ownership Details: Archerfield House is available for conferences and private stays.
-The Estate is home to Archerfield Links Golf Club.
+The estate is also home to Archerfield Links Golf Club.

 House Open to Public: By Appointment